Elysia-simp/Pride-Shader/README.md

 that should be it really just report any bugs/errors I've made

-Errors related to normals cannot be fixed at this time due to asset studio's lack of tagent export
+Errors related to normals are being looked into (but cannot garentee a 100% fix as mmd doesn't rotate tagents)

-also asset ripper does not work with this game
+(Note that assetripper does not work with the game due to obfuscated unity version, use appropriate unity version and import models directly and export for tagents)

 # Credits